-In addition to patient service revenue, Novant Health also recognizes revenue related to other, non-patient related transactions.
-These transactions primarily include retail pharmacy revenue, revenue from management services agreements, revenue from pay-for-performance contracts, gains on sales of consolidated entities and rental income.
+In addition to net patient service revenue, Novant Health also recognizes revenue related to other, non-patient related transactions.
+These transactions primarily include revenue from CARES Act funds, retail pharmacy revenue, revenue from management services agreements, revenue from pay-for-performance contracts, gains on sales of consolidated entities and rental income.
 Revenue from these transactions is recognized when obligations under the terms of the respective contract are satisfied and is measured as the amount of consideration the Company expects to receive from those services.
 The Company recognizes rental income in accordance with GAAP on a straight-line basis over the lease term.

-5. Charity Care and Community Benefit
+6. Charity Care and Community Benefit

 In accordance with Novant Health's mission to improve the health of its communities one person at a time, Novant Health facilities accept patients regardless of their ability to pay.
 At acute facilities, uninsured patients qualify for a full write-off of their bills if their household income is at or below 300% of the federal poverty level.
 Novant Health also offers a catastrophic discount for patients with an account balance greater than \$5, flexible payment plans, and discounts for uninsured patients who do not qualify for the charity care program.
 In addition to these programs for hospitals, Novant Health physician groups and outpatient centers also have charity care programs to assist patients in need.
-The Company's approximate cost of providing care to indigent patients was \$152,295 and \$154,698 for the years ended December 31, 2019 and 2018, respectively.
+The Company's approximate cost of providing care to indigent patients was \$179,072 and \$152,295 for the years ended December 31, 2020 and 2019, respectively.
 Novant Health estimates the costs of providing traditional charity care using each facility's estimated ratio of costs to charges.
-Funds received from gifts or grants to subsidize charity services provided were \$2,111 and \$1,940 for the years ended December 31, 2019 and 2018, respectively.
+Funds received from gifts or grants to subsidize charity services provided were \$3,596 and \$2,111 for the years ended December 31, 2020 and 2019, respectively.